FA-OS/framework/README.md

 ## 🤝  Contributing

-FAYOS is open source and community-driven.
-We welcome contributions from everybody with an opinion who supports the FAYOS way of thinking.
+YottaDots is open source and community-driven.
+We welcome contributions from everybody with an opinion who supports the YottaDots way of thinking.

 See `CONTRIBUTING.md` for guidelines.